fabianferno/dumptabs/README.md

 #### Ever feel confused about prioritizing?
 You lose more time on thinking rather getting started?

-### Meet dumptabs™ - Streamline your Thoughts.
-Move your thoughts and prioritize your zones through the phases.
-Perhaps, Wants & Musts.
+### Meet dumptabs™ - Phase your Thoughts.
+Move your tasks and prioritize your zones across the phases - Perhaps, Wants & Musts.
 Run down tasks like Superman.

 ![image](https://user-images.githubusercontent.com/57835412/139790798-0ecbacce-c080-4c6c-af46-3e348f661100.png)